Hokkaido-Hideout/UFSM-Docs/README.md

 4. **Enums**: Link FSM states to `UEnum` assets for scalability.
 5. **Multiplayer**: Use `SERVER_`/`CLIENT_` functions to replicate state transitions.

 ---

-## 🛠️ Setup Instructions

-### Adding the FSM Component

-1. Open your project (must be C++ enabled).
-2. Navigate to your Actor/Character Blueprint.
-3. Click **Add Component → Custom → Finite State Machine**.
-4. Set the component’s **Auto Activate** flag to ensure it ticks properly in-game.

----

-## 🌀 Blueprint Integration

-When added, the FSM component automatically exposes Blueprint **event hooks**:

-* **OnBeginState** – called once when a state activates
-* **OnUpdateState** – called every tick while a state is active
-* **OnExitState** – called once when a state finishes or transitions

-Each event supplies the **State ID**, **State Name**, and optionally the **elapsed Time** since activation.
-These are especially useful for timing logic, delayed transitions, and modular behavior.

-With **Blueprint Auto‑Flow FSM** enabled (default in recent versions), you don’t need explicit calls—events fire automatically based on your defined states.

----